MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-R-models-content.md

     1. Writes the forecast results to blob storage.

 The figure below shows the forecasted sales for four products (SKUs) in one store.
-The black line is the sales history, the dashed line is the median (q50) forecast, the pink band represents the twenty-fifth and seventy-fifth percentiles, and the blue band represents the fifth and ninety-fifth percentiles.
+The black line is the sales history, the dashed line is the median (q50) forecast, the pink band represents the 25th and 75th percentiles, and the blue band represents the 50th and 95th percentiles.

 ![Sales forecasts][1]